Bankruptcy Statistics

 With a population of 22 million, Florida has the highest rate of bankruptcy filings of the most populous states.

-It’s actually the states with lower populations, however, that have the highest rates of filing for bankruptcy.
-The rate of personal bankruptcy filings in Florida in 2021 was about 145 filings per 100,000 residents, which is less than half the rate in Alabama, the state with the most filings per capita.
+It’s actually the states with lower populations, however, that historically have the highest rates of filing for bankruptcy.
+For example, the rate of personal bankruptcy filings in Florida in 2021 was about 145 filings per 100,000 residents, which is less than half the rate in Alabama, the state with the most filings per capita.

 The top five states for bankruptcy filings per 100,000 people are: